Tired of Trump's tweeting? Now you can put your money where his mouth is:

 Encourage Your Masjid or Community Center to Become a Polling Site!

 For years, New York City's churches and synagogues have served as polling sites on election day, but not masajid or Muslim community centers.
 We think it's time for this to change, but we can't do it alone.
-We need to hear from interested sites by February 28th, so if you want your masjid or community center become a polling site, please have the site's leadership submit the form below:
+We need to hear from interested sites as soon as possible, so if you want your masjid or community center become a polling site, please have the site's leadership submit the form below:

 We Need Your Support!